UofT-DSI/deep_learning_topics/slides-resources/11-busines-pitch.md

 ---
 ##### **Flatiron health**
-- Healthcare technology company specializing in cancer research and patient care.
+- A healthcare technology company specializing in cancer research and patient care.
 - **Data Curation and Analysis**: Analyzes data, including EHRs, for real-world cancer care insights.
 - **Software Solutions for Clinics**: Offers cloud-based oncology software to improve clinic operations and patient care.
 - **Research Collaboration**: Collaborate with the life sciences sector for cancer research to accelerate therapy development.